 Estimated nightly price based on a weekly stay.
 Excludes fees (if applicable).
 Enter your dates to see the total cost.

 Farmhouse / 6 bedrooms / sleeps 12 Home 111448

-The main farmhouse building is a Grade II listed Devon longhouse; the décor is grand and yet comfortable and welcoming.
-Nestling around the main house are several barns which share this aura.
+The main farmhouse is a Grade II listed, six bedroom, Devon longhouse; the décor is comfortable and very welcoming.

 There is an orangery with a verandah which overlooks the gardens - perfect for tea and scones or an evening aperitif.
 There are relics from the farm's working life including a water wheel and threshing machine.